Lesson 3: Validation & Errors — Data Safety, Type Checking

 Coming Up Next

-Part 4: Grouping & Subcommands — We’ll learn to organize commands like a pro, split logic into subtools, and make your CLI feel like a real app.
+Part 4: Grouping & Subcommands — we’ll organize commands like a pro, split logic into subtools, and make your CLI feel like a real app.

 🔁 New here?
 Catch up from Lesson 1:

-💬 Got questions or want to share your CLI builds?
-Drop a comment or ping me on LinkedIn or Substack!
+Got questions or want to share your CLI builds?
+Drop a comment.